CDCgov/dibbs-query-connector/query-connector/README.md

 #### Running the e2e tests locally

 Our e2e's are available locally via `npm run test:playwright:local`.
-You'll need to have the app running locally at `localhost:3000` first (ie using `npm run dev` or running `npm run dev:db` and `npm run dev:next` in two separate terminals).

-For flows that do queries to a FHIR server (ie `/query`), you'll need to use a DB utility to change the address of the local E2E server to whatever localhost port your dev HAPI server is living at.
-If you have questions, reach out to another eng on the team.
+The script will spin up a full version of the app on the default ports, so make sure you don't have another app instance running

 ### Query Connector ERD